sezanzeb/sezanzeb/readme.md

 - [sezanlight](https://github.com/sezanzeb/sezanlight) an ambilight solution that reads screen colors from X
 - [mandelbrot](https://github.com/sezanzeb/Node.js-Mandelbrot) from when I started learning node
 - [treibhaus](https://github.com/sezanzeb/Treibhaus) a crossover between genetic optimization and gradient descent

+Project Ideas:
+- Desktop GUI application to control the Yamaha WXA-50 amplifier, which supports some xml API
+- A simple music playing server that just plays music-files from some predefined directory.
+With an easy quick start guide and an example file to be able to quickly try out if it works at all.
+And that exposes a basic web-interface to start and stop playing.
+Nothing fancy, just play music files.
+Existing solutions are way too complicate to be of any real use for people who just want things to work.